Thomas A. Cropper: Flag officer assignments

 As a flag officer, Cropper served as Deputy Commander, U.S. Naval Forces Central Command, leading and managing over 24,000 people in combat operations as deputy commander, U.S. Naval Forces, U.S. Central Command. as well as Commander, Strike Force Training Pacific, where he directed education and at-sea training for navy ships and aviation squadrons deploying to the Western Pacific and the Middle East.

 Retirement

-He retired from the navy at the rank of rear admiral - lower half in 2012 and soon after assumed the duties as the CMA president.